kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 Objects may report multiple conditions, and new types of conditions may be added in the future or by 3rd party controllers.
 Therefore, conditions are represented using a list/slice of objects, where each condition has a similar structure.
-This collected should be treated as a map with a key of `type`.
+This collection should be treated as a map with a key of `type`.

 Conditions are most useful when they follow some consistent conventions: